BrianLParker/CleanView/README.md

 ### NavPanel's
 - NavPanelMenuItems can contain NavPanelMenuItems allowing for nested menu structure.
-- NavPanelMenuItems can be treated like anchor <a /> elements.
+- NavPanelMenuItems can be treated like anchor elements.
 Attributes are splattered to the anchor.
 If css classes are used be aware they will override the default class applied.

 ```